 Did you know: Your staff can arrange a free visit to museum on any weekday, after school?
 Just email our Engagement Officer to book.

 BOOKING AND CANCELLATION GUIDANCE

-Please note that The West Midlands Police Museum only accepts bookings from schools on the basis of the terms and conditions stated below:
+Please note that bookings from schools should be made by a representative of the school, acting on professional business only and will be accepted only on the basis of the terms and conditions stated below: